gtzi203/CreNodes/README.md

 Author: gtzi203 (Lasse Köhne)

-Special thanks to ChatGBT for helping me with (mostly) good ideas and bug-fixing.
+Special thanks to ChatGPT for helping me with (mostly) good ideas and bug-fixing.

 Support: